 First, let’s head to Keyword Intelligence to see what they have in store.
 Insert your targeted keyword alongside the choice of your location and language.

-Instead of going towards checking its related keywords like we always do, we will set out for the “Trending Searches” tab.
+Instead of going straight into checking its related keywords like we normally do, we will set out for the “Trending Searches” tab this time around.

 The results returned are the searches that real people do on search engines.